MisaelAugusto/next-level-week-1.0/README.en.md

   # run seeds
   yarn knex seed:run

-  # open the 'ItemsController.ts' file and change the
+  # open the 'ItemsController.ts' and 'PointsController.ts' files and change
-  # attribute 'image_url' according to your network ip
+  # the values of the attribute 'image_url' according to your network ip
 ```

 <h3>4.
 Run the backend:</h3>